Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 ## Steps to run this application on your Raspberry Pi

 * Attach a LED and button as shown in the image above
-* Use a recent Raspbian OS image which has Java 11.
+* Use a recent Raspbian OS image which has Java 11 or newer.
 To check if you have the correct Java version in the terminal:

 ```shell
 $ java -version